-1. The AAUP and the Administration agree that no degree program shall be eliminated unless the President, at least ninety (90) days prior to making his/her recommendation to the Board of Trustees, notifies the Faculty Senate and the AAUP that a recommendation for such action may be made.
+The AAUP and the Administration agree that no degree program shall be eliminated unless the President, at least ninety (90) days prior to making his/her recommendation to the Board of Trustees, notifies the Faculty Senate and the AAUP that a recommendation for such action may be made.
 The Faculty Senate and the AAUP may offer their advice, recommendations, and alternatives to the President.
-The of Trustees.
+The President shall consider those and forward them along with his or her own to the Board of Trustees.